Ambiguous Movie Endings

 6. The Wizard of Oz: Is Dorothy dreaming, or did she really go to Oz?

-- Thoughts to Consider: The movie introduces the characters you are going to meet in Oz as real life characters in Dorothy’s life in Kansas.
+Analysis: The movie introduces the characters you are going to meet in Oz as real life characters in Dorothy’s life in Kansas.
 Surely, when they become a scarecrow, a tin man, a lion, a witch and a wizard, it’s just Dorothy’s subconscious world building this fantasy as she lays unconscious in her bed.
-The thing is, though, why would this little girl’s brain make up a fantasy world which ultimately trumps her desire to get out into the world and explore it?
+The thing is, why would this little girl’s brain make up a fantasy world which ultimately trumps her desire to get out into the world and explore it?
 Why would her brain make her freak out with images of flying monkeys and haunted forests just to tell her that she should never leave home?
 Because she visited a world full of magic, magic could have restored her to reality where she left it.

 The Wizard of Oz: Dream Revealed

-- The Situation: This question has been weighing on me ever since I saw this movie in the theater.
-Halfway through the film, Rachel Dawes is killed by a bomb after being kidnapped by the joker’s men.
+Synopsis: Halfway through the film, Rachel Dawes is killed by a bomb after being kidnapped by The Joker’s men.
 She dies in mid-sentence while trying to disclose some information to Harvey through an intercom system.
 We see the explosion go off behind her, and a gust of wind hits her face.
 Then, we are lead to assume that she is dead.
 Her death is imperative in this film in order to trigger Harvey’s descent into madness.
 Surely, she will pop up in the final frame.
 Then, she doesn’t.
 So then surely it will be revealed that she is alive in the sequel.
 Then, she wasn’t.
 Instead, she stays dead, and her death becomes the main motivation for why Batman takes seven years off from crime fighting between movies.

-- Thoughts to Consider: Something just doesn’t add up here.
+Analysis: Something just doesn’t add up here.
 It is safe to assume that Heath Ledger’s untimely death caused the script for The Dark Knight Rises to be rewritten.
 In the sequel, The Joker is never even mentioned let alone his crimes.
 So, the loose ends are never tied up.
 That means that whatever Rachel was trying to say to Harvey in her final moments died with Heath as did the hope of bringing her back to life.
 So, if Rachel was supposed to live, how was she to come back?
 Maybe as a brainwashed Harley Quinn?
-I'm surprised that I have never come across a theory about this online.

 TDK: Rachel's Death